-Over the past week, mean total inflow to the Caloosahatchee River Estuary was 2,109 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 1,928 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was 2,231 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 2,155 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-7.

 Over the past week, salinities remained below 1 at S-79 and Val I-75 and decreased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
 The sevenday mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
-The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and Shell Point and in the upper stressed range at Sanibel (Figure ES-10).
-No larval oyster recruitment was reported by the FWRI at either Iona Cove and Bird Island for January, which is a decrease for both sites from the previous month (Figures ES-11 and ES-12).
+The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and Shell Point, and in the upper stressed range at Sanibel (Figure ES-10).
+No larval oysters recruited at both Iona Cove and Bird Island for January, which decreased at both sites from the previous month (Figures ES-11 and ES-12).

 Surface salinity at Val I-75 was forecast for the next two weeks using an autoregression model (Qiu and Wan, 2013) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs, with estimated tidal basin inflows of 58 cfs.
-Model results from all scenarios predict daily salinity to be 0.4 or lower, and the 30-day moving average surface salinity to be 0.3 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
+Model scenarios include pulse releases at S-79 ranging from 450 to 2,000 cfs, with estimated tidal basin inflows of 52 cfs.
+Model results from all scenarios predict daily salinity to be 0.4 or lower and the 30-day moving average surface salinity to be 0.4 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
 This keeps predicted salinities in the upper estuary within the optimal salinity range (0-10) for tape grass.